cg-ite/duckai-tools/README.md

+# Why my fork?
+Some improvements with the bookmarklet.

 # Duck.ai Tools

 Duck.ai is a private conversation feature of DuckDuckGo that lets you chat with various AI models.
 Conversations are anonymized and your chat history stays local.